 I think of the strong bonds of friendship that exist between the 100 Acre Woods friends.
 They understand and accept each other for their strengths and weaknesses.
 I imagine the 100 Acre Woods as a sort of sanctuary, free of the coronavirus threat.
 Even Christopher Robin would have been able to visit with his friends in this fictional, blissful world.
 Still, Rabbit would be the friend who worried and obsessed over the safety and health of everyone.

 What would Rabbit and I do to manage caregiving for Ben during this pandemic?
 Although chaos became my normal during my years of caregiving for my dad and Ben, Rabbit probably would have valued that establishing routines was our starting point.
 Since I was working while Ben was at home, we had several routines in place for his safety and ease of getting through the day.
 If we were coping with ALS and the pandemic, Rabbit would likely be furious with my inability to keep things neat, but my priority was always to accommodate all kinds of supplies and move things wherever they fit to make other things accessible for Ben.
 All of our routines would have to be scrapped as we focused on staying safe and keeping COVID19 away from Ben.
 This would have been difficult for Rabbit, but my coping strategy was always just to plow through these conditions and not consider the physical and emotional messiness (which does not mean that they did not take a toll on me).
-I imagine that we would both be so nervous about going outside to run errands, which would have changed our shopping routines and methods for getting supplies.
-We would not have allowed anyone inside and our interactions with others- even routine visits from health care workers such as speech and physical therapists would be nerve-wracking, if they happened at all.
+Early on, when even gloves were recommended and sometimes required, I imagine that we would both be so nervous about going outside to run errands, which would have changed our shopping routines and methods for getting supplies.
+Even now, we would not have allowed anyone inside and our interactions with others- even routine visits from health care workers such as speech and physical therapists would be nerve-wracking, if they happened at all.
 I imagine that we could not have any paid home healthcare workers traveling to and from our home, which would have made our caregiving tasks more strenuous.
 Rabbit and I might clash in the way we expressed ourselves, because I tried to see the humor in things, if for no other reason than to make Ben laugh, but humor was never Rabbit’s strong suit.
 In a small space, we might have to put our personalities aside and focus on the caregiving routines.
 Our bond would be forged of a shared devotion to Ben and desire to keep all of us safe and uninfected.

 This holiday time, as it intersects with the social distancing standards, leads me to reflect on how illness affects connections among family and friends, where it’s not the 100 Acre Woods.
 I used to try to create a festive environment for Ben and me when Ben was homebound.
 At that time, there were no widely used computer programs for connecting online, and that’s a wonderful advancement and use of technology.
 I remember the sense of isolation that Ben and I often felt, not just at holidays.
 That isolation was not imposed.
 It happened as the ALS progressed and Ben’s speech and dexterity in typing diminished.
 As communication became less easy, some family and friends drifted away.
 Some people simply did not know what to say so they lost touch with us.
 Some people were more superficial in their friendships, not really wanting to hear about Ben’s life challenges.
 We had not created routines for keeping in touch on a regular basis.
 Maybe that should have been done.
 On the other hand, maybe that would have seemed too forced.
 I do think about the people I had thought of as close friends who eventually only offered empty comments on Facebook posts about how we were always in their thoughts or how they loved us, or that they were sorry for being bad friends (exactly how did they expect me to reply?).
 It may not have been social distancing in the COVID19 way, but the distances grew to the point where the friendships now barely, if at all, exist.
 I prefer to recognize that I am so fortunate that my closest friends were always there for both of us.

 Although my sense of order and neatness would have infuriated Rabbit despite my ability to organize and maintain routines, I realize that rituals are extremely important to me.
-I see people participate in Passover seders and talk of watching Easter services online and having virtual celebrations with family and, although I choose not to celebrate these religious rituals, I feel alone.
+I see people participate in Passover seders and talk of watching Easter services online and having virtual celebrations with family and, although I choose not to celebrate these religious rituals, I feel a bit displaced.
 Still, I find great peace in my rituals and traditions when it comes to honoring Ben and the things that were unique to our relationship.
 For example, every day I listen to my Ben playlist of special songs, and I watch his favorite Disney and Pixar films on important dates like his birthday.
 I keep some items placed in our home the way he liked to see them.
 Also, without much family connection, my friends have become a chosen family.
 I have created rituals like baking cookies and making Valentine cards to show my love, and those are very important to me.
 These routines honor deep connections that transcend sharing physical space together.
 No matter where life takes me, though probably not as structured as Rabbit would like, these routines and rituals give me a sense of security in the present and the knowledge that I bring the love from the past along as I move forward.

 In whatever ways you celebrate and with the routines and rituals that give you peace and comfort, particularly at this stressful and challenging time, I wish you a safe, healthy and happy springtime.